fkemser/TeXLetterCreator/README.md

 | `arg_recp_addr` | Recipient's address (multiline, without name) | 123 Main Street<br>Anytown, CA 12345<br>USA |
 | `arg_recp_name` | Recipient's name (one line)                   | Jane Doe                                    |

-**To introduce more variables** just modify the repository's run file `/src/tex.sh` as well as the TeX template `/tex/letter.tex` (or your own one).
+**To introduce more variables** just modify the repository's run file `/src/tex.sh` as well as the sample template `/tex/letter.tex` (or your own one).
 For more information on `tex.sh`'s general structure you may have a look at [SHtemplate](https://github.com/fkemser/SHtemplate#srcrunsh-repository-run-file).
-For more information on `letter.tex` please have a look at [GerLaTeXLetter](https://github.com/fkemser/GerLaTeXLetter).
+For more information on `letter.tex` please have a look at [GerLaTeXLetter](https://github.com/fkemser/GerLaTeXLetter#customization).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>